CHARTER OF THE AUDIT COMMITTEE

 III.
 MEETINGS AND PROCEDURES OF THE COMMITTEE

 The Committee may fix its own rules of procedure, which shall be consistent with the Bylaws of the Company and this Charter.
-The Committee shall meet at least once each quarter or more frequently as circumstances or such rules of procedure as it may adopt require.
+The Committee shall meet as circumstances or such rules of procedure as it may adopt require.
 The Committee will meet with the independent auditors and the personnel of the Company’s internal controls and risk management function upon the completion of the annual audit to review the independent auditors’ examination and any management letter issued by the independent auditors to the Company.

 The Committee shall meet periodically in separate executive sessions with management, the independent auditors and personnel of the Company’s internal controls and risk management function to discuss any matters that the Committee or any of these persons or firms believes should be discussed privately, and shall have such other direct and independent interaction with such persons from time to time as the members of the Committee deem appropriate.